python-semantic-release/python-semantic-release/docs/configuration.rst

 A placeholder used to inject the changelog of the current release in the ``changelog_file``.

-If the placeholder isn't presetn in the file, a warning will be logged and nothing will be updated.
+If the placeholder isn't present in the file, a warning will be logged and nothing will be updated.

 Default: ``<!--next-version-placeholder-->``.